Enable Private Service Connect for your workspace

 Egress rule

-You need to add an egress rule to grant access to Databricks-managed storage buckets from the compute plane VPC.
+You must add an egress rule to grant access to Databricks-managed storage buckets from the compute plane VPC.
 The following is an example egress rule:

 From: